brianbegy/brianbegy/opportunities.md

 #### Python

 I have only used it for trivial scripting work and I would welcome an opportunity to use it to solve real problems.

-### Role

-#### Senior technologist (staff, architect, team lead, senior at a very flat org)

-This is the best job in tech.
-Being hands on coding at least 40% of the time gives one connection with the solutions.
-Spending the rest of the time problem solving with stakeholders and aligning developers provides the leverage to solve problems one can't code oneself.

-OR

-#### Engineering leadership role (VPE, CTO, Director)

-A role with broad influence and responsibility.
-Line management is not attractive because it is responsibility without control.